Italy's Monti under fire from allies over budget

-PRATO, Italy (Reuters) - The parties that support Italian Prime Minister Mario Monti’s unelected government demanded changes to his budget on Saturday, saying it would hurt households already suffering from austerity measures.
+PRATO, Italy, Oct 13 (Reuters) - The parties that support Italian Prime Minister Mario Monti’s unelected government demanded changes to his budget on Saturday, saying it would hurt households already suffering from austerity measures.

 Although proposals announced on Wednesday included a tax cut for low earners, they also included a rise in value added tax and limits on other tax breaks as Monti tries to bring public finances under control to avoid a Greek-style debt crisis.